Adrian, Oregon

-Adrian is a city in Malheur County, Oregon, United States, near the confluence of the Snake River and the Owyhee River.
-The population was 177 at the 2010 census.
+Adrian is a city in Malheur County, Oregon, United States, along the Snake River.
+The population was 157 at the 2020 census.
 It is part of the Ontario, OR–ID Micropolitan Statistical Area.

 History

-In 1913, Oregon Short Line Railroad built a branch into this part of Malheur County.
-There was a post office called Riverview on the east side of the Snake River and because the railroad did not want a station of the same name on the west side, the name Adrian was suggested by Reuben McCreary, who platted the townsite.
+In 1913, the Oregon Short Line Railroad built a branch into this part of Malheur County.
+There was a post office called Riverview on the east side of the Snake River and because the railroad did not want a station of the same name on the west side, the name "Adrian" was suggested by Reuben McCreary, who platted the townsite.
 The name was chosen to honor his birthplace, Adrian, Illinois.
 Riverview post office was established in 1911, but moved across the river in 1915 and the name changed to Adrian in 1919.
 It was previously thought that the city was named for James Adrian, a sheep rancher, but he did not arrive in the area until 1916.

 Adrian is located on the Southern Alternate route of the Oregon Trail, a longer route that eliminated the need to cross the Snake River.

 Geography

+Adrian is in eastern Malheur County, on the west side of the Snake River and 2 mi west of the Idaho border.
+The Owyhee River passes 3 mi west of Adrian and joins the Snake River 5 mi to the north.
+Oregon Route 201 passes through the city as 1st Street, leading north 12 mi to Nyssa.
+Homedale, Idaho, is 15 mi to the southeast via OR-201, which becomes Idaho State Highway 19 at the state line.
+Roswell Road (Oregon Route 452) crosses the Snake River via the Adrian Bridge just south of the city limits.

-According to the United States Census Bureau, the city has a total area of 0.24 sqmi, all of it land.
+According to the U.S. Census Bureau, the city of Adrian has a total area of 0.24 sqmi, all land.